woguta/Bacterial-WGS/ONT.md

 --iterations 4: This option specifies the maximum number of assembly iterations Flye will perform.
 In this case, Flye will perform up to 4 iterations to refine the assembly.

---debug: This option enables Flye to output debugging information to the console giving warning and troubleshooting issues with the assembly or fine-tuning the assembly parameters. for PLasmid assembly use flye/2.8.1
+--debug: This option enables Flye to output debugging information to the console giving warning and troubleshooting issues with the assembly or fine-tuning the assembly parameters.

+For PLasmid assembly use flye/2.8.1

 ```
 #!/usr/bin/bash -l